Cell (biology): Nucleus

-The cell nucleus is the largest organelle in the animal cell.
+The cell nucleus is the largest organelle in the animal cells and many other eukaryotic cells.
 It houses the cell's chromosomes, and is the place where almost all DNA replication and RNA synthesis (transcription) occur.
 The nucleus is spherical and separated from the cytoplasm by a double-membraned nuclear envelope.
 A space between the membranes is called the perinuclear space.
 The nuclear envelope isolates and protects a cell's DNA from various molecules that could accidentally damage its structure or interfere with its processing.
 During processing, DNA is transcribed, or copied into a special RNA, called messenger RNA (mRNA).
 This mRNA is then transported out of the nucleus, where it is translated into a specific protein molecule.
-The nucleolus is a specialized region within the nucleus where ribosome subunits are assembled.
+The nucleolus is a specialized biomolecular condensate within the nucleus where ribosome subunits are assembled.
+It is one of several types of membrane-less nuclear bodies.
 Cells use DNA for their long-term information storage that is encoded in its DNA sequence.
 RNA is used for information transport (e.g., mRNA) and enzymatic functions (e.g., ribosomal RNA).
 Transfer RNA (tRNA) molecules are used to add amino acids during protein translation.

 The DNA of each cell is its genetic material, and is organized in multiple linear molecules, called chromosomes, that are coiled around histone proteins and housed in the cell nucleus.
 In humans, the nuclear genome is divided into 46 linear chromosomes, including 22 homologous chromosome pairs and a pair of sex chromosomes.

 The nucleus is a membrane-bound organelle.
-Other organelles in the cell have specific functions such as mitochondria which provide the cell's energy.